Distributed energy resources illustraltion

 Proponent

-Innovative behind-the-meter DER seller and installer
+Innovative behind-the-meter CER seller and installer

 VPP specifications